-Back in the old days, businesses used to buy specialised hardware and pay for software licences so that employees could securely connect to the company network remotely.
-These days, however, many smaller businesses have turned to the cloud to store their data and even run their apps, such as Slack, Office 365 and G Suite.
+Back in the old days, businesses used to buy specialised hardware and pay for software licences so that a small percentage of employees could securely connect to the company network remotely.
+These days, however, many smaller businesses have turned to the cloud to store their data and run their apps such as Slack, Office 365 and G Suite.

-This means there’s little need to invest in an on-site data centre and the associated firewalls and VPN routers.
-Instead, it makes a lot of sense to use a modern VPN service which sells just the software part of the equation and manages its own network of servers in the cloud.
+Instead of pouring investment into an on-site data centre and the associated firewalls and VPN routers, it makes a lot more sense to use a modern VPN service which sells just the software part of the equation and manages its own network of servers in the cloud.
+In simpler terms, it's now about ensuring each user is secure rather than a particular company site or resource.

 Just as with consumer VPNs, business VPN services are very easy to use and offer security when connecting to cloud resources as well as privacy and protection for company information contained in documents or in instant chat messages.

-Technically, a business VPN service is really the same as a consumer version except that the focus is on supporting the business.
-That means better customer service (even dedicated account managers), centralised billing, a way for IT staff to manage employee accounts and potentially view logs, set filters to stop them using certain websites and even apps.
+In some ways a business VPN service is similar to a consumer version except that the focus is on supporting and securing the whole business.
+That means dedicated servers and IP addresses and a single 'universal' account which all employees use.
+There's also better customer service (even dedicated account managers), centralised billing, a way for IT staff to manage employee accounts and potentially view logs - such as which websites employees have visited - as well as set filters to stop them using certain websites and even apps.

 While businesses don’t need to unblock Netflix, a VPN’s ability to get around blocked content can still be useful.
 Accessing Google services from China, for example, is impossible without a VPN.

-Here, you’ll find a selection of the best VPN services suited to small businesses.
+Below, you’ll find a selection of the best VPN services well suited to small businesses.

 1. Perimeter 81